Photinia amazes everyone with their bright red leaves.

 - Keep substrate a little moist.

-- Ensure that the cuttings can’t freeze in winter.
+- Make sure the cuttings won’t freeze in winter.

-- Transplant in a slightly larger pot in the following spring.
+- Transplant to a slightly larger pot in the following spring.

 Photinia are easy shrubs to care for, especially when well settled in.